bentrevett/paper-notes/README.md

 # Paper Notes

-Each heading is a date, with dates as displayed in reverse order, i.e. January 2020 would be: 2001.
+Each heading is a date, displayed in YYMM format.

 Each bulletpoint is a paper, with a link to the summary written in markdown.
 Each bulletpoint has an indented point with some "tags" for easy searching with ctrl+f.
 All tags use hyphens instead of spaces.
 Order of tags is irrelevant.